vipulnaik/diet-exercise-health/events/2025/2025-activity-tracker.md

 I made an outside trip in the morning with my parents.
 We stopped at a mall to eat on the way back, and got back home in the afternoon.

+## 2025-05-23

+I made an outside trip in the late morning / early afternoon.

+## 2025-05-24

+I made an outside trip with my parents in the afternoon.